evancz/guide.elm-lang.org/error_handling/maybe.md

   { name = "Tom", age = Just 24 }
 ```

-Great!
-Tom is part of a very valuable demographic.
+Great, Tom is part of a valuable demographic!
 Maybe he has a nice job, no kids, and has not learned to budget well yet.
 The advertisers will be pleased.
-Maybe next we can figure out his level of education and occupation.

-We are not actually able to market alcohol to people under 21, so we would need to check for that:
+Alright, so now that we have some users, how can we market alcohol to them without breaking any laws?
+People would probably be mad if we market to people under 21, so let's check for that:

 ```elm
 canBuyAlcohol : User -> Bool